COS301-SE-2021/Bean-Bag/README.md

 - <b>master</b> - this branch contains production code.
 All development code is merged into master in sometime
 - <b>hotfix</b> - this branch is necessary to act immediately upon an undesired status of master.
-- <b>develop </b>- this branch contains pre-production code.
+- <b>develop</b>- this branch contains pre-production code.
-- <b>backend-develop</b> - this branch contains pre-production backend code.
+- <b>develop-backend</b> - this branch contains pre-production backend code.
-- <b>module-develop</b>- this branch contains the backend code for specific subsystems/modules in the system.
+- <b>develop-module</b>- this branch contains the backend code for specific subsystems/modules in the system.
 When the features from the backend are complete, they are merged into module-develop.
 - <b>feature-backend-module-feature_name</b> - this branch is used to develop new backend features for a specific module.
 - <b>feature-frontend-module-feature_name</b> - this branch is used to develop new frontend features for a specific module.
-- <b>frontend-develop</b> -this branch contains pre-production front-end code.
+- <b>develop-frontend</b> -this branch contains pre-production front-end code.

 ---